b-s-code/thumbdox/docs/design/dev_env_setup.md

 The source code for the 3D model is `3D_model/model.py`.
 Editing that Python file is necessary to change the model (it is not intended that this project's generated OpenSCAD code be manually edited).

 ### Compiling the 3D model source to OpenSCAD code

+(With the virtual environment for the project activated.)

 `$ ./venv/bin/python3 3D_model/model.py`